friendlymatthew/jif/README.md

-# gif
+# jif

-This crate aims to provide a interface that parses, decodes, and renders GIFs.
+This crate aims to provide an interface that parses and decompresses GIF files.
+It exposes a simple API with 2
+functions: one for parsing bytes into a compressed GIF data stream, and another for decompressing the stream into a list of image frames.

+This repository also contains a crate to render GIFs.
+It provides a command-line executable that uses [`minifb`](https://github.com/emoon/rust_minifb) to render pixels.

+`jif` aims to decode any GIF from [GIPHY](https://giphy.com).
+Any deviation from Giphy's rendering should be considered a bug.

 ## Grammar

 ### Legend

-The following legend defines the symbols used in this grammar for GIF:
+The following legend defines the symbols used in this grammar:

 | Symbol | Definition               |
 |--------|--------------------------|